Uniformed Services Employment and Reemployment Rights Act (USERRA) Information

 USERRA protects civilian job rights and benefits for veterans and members of the active and Reserve components of the U.S. armed forces.
 USERRA provides that returning service-members must be promptly reemployed in the same position that they would have attained had they not been absent for military service, with the same seniority, status and pay, as well as other rights and benefits determined by seniority.

 Individuals who believe their employment or reemployment rights under USERRA have been violated may file a complaint with VETS online or by submitting a signed complaint form.
 As part of the complaint review, a VETS investigator will collect and review evidence and will conduct witness interviews deemed necessary to obtain a resolution.
 Regardless of the outcome of the case, if a claimant is dissatisfied, he or she may request that the case be referred to the U.S. Department of Justice or, in the case of federal government employees, to the Office of Special Counsel, for further review and possible representation in U.S. District Court or before the U.S. Merit Systems Protection Board.
-In FY 2012, VETS referred 111 cases to the Justice Department's Civil Rights Division and 23 cases to the Office of Special Counsel.
+In FY 2013, VETS referred 83 cases to the Justice Department's Civil Rights Division and seven cases to the Office of Special Counsel.

 USERRA Helps Army Reservist in Florida